What parents need to know

 Is it any good?

-Icelandic director Baltasar Kormákur knows how to direct an '80s-style buddy action comedy full of bullets and explosions, and were the screenplay a lot tighter, this could have been the start of a franchise in the vein of Lethal Weapon.
+Kormákur knows how to direct an '80s-style buddy action comedy full of bullets and explosions, and were the screenplay tighter, this could have kicked off a franchise in the vein of Lethal Weapon.
 Washington and Wahlberg are masters of the odd-couple buddy cliché at this point in their careers, and the movie is the most watchable when they're riffing off of each other: Washington's Bobby is a stubborn one-man island who doesn't love anyone more than his job, and Wahlberg's Stig is an optimistic hothead who winks at waitresses and takes loyalty seriously.

 The comedy parts of the story work well; one of the funniest jokes in the movie is when Stig tells Olmos' Papi that he looks "like the Mexican Albert Einstein."
 But the action plot gets a bit bogged down in all the twists and stereotypes: the double-crossing supervisor, the jilted ex-girlfriend, the climactic Mexican standoff.
 Still, despite its predictability, 2 GUNS is fun to watch because of its talented stars, who look like they're having the time of their lives, even when they're covered in blood and dirt.
 Far from perfect, the movie is still an entertaining piece of popcorn fare.

 Families can talk about 2 Guns' various forms of violence.
 What's the impact of both the gun violence/explosions and the scenes of Russian Roulette and the baseball bat torture?
 Do you think the filmmakers could have told the story with less violence?

 Members of the military and various U.S. agencies are revealed to be not only corrupt but also helping the drug trade.
 Is this a believable idea?
 Why does the admiral tell Stig that blind loyalty isn't a good thing?